What is Title IX?

 General Overview of the Title IX Process

-The University of Portland has a dedicated Title IX team led by two Title IX Co-Coordinators.
+The University of Portland has a dedicated Title IX team led by a Title IX Coordinator.
 This team coordinates the review, investigation and resolution of all Title IX report submitted to the University and ensures all appropriate interim measures are implemented.

 Reports may be made via the Title IX website, email, phone, or in-person.
 Reports may be made by the individual directly affected by the incident of concern or by another person on behalf of that individual.

 If a report is made to a non-Title IX Office or individual, the report will be relayed to the Title IX Office.
-Once the Title IX Office receives a report, directly from the reporting party or from another office or individual, a Title IX staff member (such as Title IX Coordinator or Deputy Title IX Coordinator member) will contact the reporting party to explain the Title IX process, including next steps, and to discuss types of support available, including potential academic and non-academic resources
+Once the Title IX Office receives a report, directly from the reporting party or from another office or individual, a Title IX staff member will contact the reporting party to explain the Title IX process, including next steps, and to discuss types of support available, including potential academic and non-academic resources

 Informal Resolution Processes